-Delaware State University

-Dover, Delaware, United States

-Over 5050 students are enrolled at Delaware State University (DSU) - and of the more than 4300 undergraduates, 44 percent are eligible for Pell Grants, 99 percent receive financial assistance, and 51 percent are first-generation college students; additionally, a high number of students are identified as Dreamers.
+Delaware State University Dover, Delaware, United States Over 5,050 students are enrolled at Delaware State University (DSU), and of the more than 4,300 undergraduates, 44% are eligible for Pell Grants, 99% receive financial assistance and 51% are first-generation college students; additionally, a high number of students are identified as Dreamers.
 DSU's academic departments incorporate Apple devices in a number of engaging ways.
-Within the first week of computer science courses, freshmen use MacBook to program robots.
-Business majors use iPad on the school's digital trading floor.
+Within the first week of computer science courses, first-year students use MacBook to program robots.
+Business students use iPad on the school's digital trading floor.
 In the department of nursing, students use iPad to learn anatomy and prepare for national certifications.
-In biology, 90 percent of textbooks and course materials are available through ebooks and open educational resources - reducing students' textbook expenses.
-And because of their shared platforms, students and faculty have been able to more efficiently deliver 100 percent of dissertation defenses virtually during at-home learning periods.
+In biology, 90% of textbooks and course materials are available through ebooks and open educational resources - reducing students' textbook expenses.
+And because of their shared platforms, students and staff have been able to more efficiently deliver 100% of dissertation defences virtually during home learning periods.
 Through their contemporary, high-quality, low-cost education, DSU is committed to equipping all students with the skills and training to achieve in their future careers.
-The university prepares more of Delaware's teachers, nurses, social workers, and accountants of color than any other school in the state, and they prepare the most professional pilots of color in the nation.
-Since DSU began their one-to-one initiative in fall 2018, they've seen a 6 percent jump in freshman retention.
-As of 2021, the school's freshman retention rate sits at 80 percent - more than 10 percentage points greater than the overall average of all HBCUs.
-The school also credits everyone's access to common technology platforms as a major asset in streamlining and increasing research productivity, which has grown from \$19 million annually in 2018 to \$27 million in 2021.
+The university prepares more of Delaware's teachers, nurses, social workers and accountants of colour than any other university in the state, and they prepare the most professional pilots of colour in the nation.
+Since DSU began their one-to-one initiative in autumn 2018, they've seen a 6% jump in first-year student retention.
+As of 2021, the school's first-year student retention rate sits at 80% - more than 10 percentage points greater than the overall average of all HBCUs.
+The university also credits everyone's access to common technology platforms as a major asset in streamlining and increasing research productivity, which has grown from \$19 million annually in 2018 to \$27 million in 2021.
 Research productivity

 The data shown in this document is self-reported by the institution - Apple was not involved in the gathering or analysis of the data reported, nor has any knowledge of the methodology used.
-This document highlights the results or trends institutions using Apple products have observed, along with anecdotal accounts that communicate the positive impact iPad and Mac are having on instruction in the classroom. © 2022 Apple Inc. All rights reserved.
-Apple, the Apple logo, AirDrop, AirPlay, Apple Pencil, Apple TV, GarageBand, iMac, iMovie, iPad, iPadOS, iPad Pro, Keynote, Mac, MacBook, MacBook Air, Pages, and Swift Playgrounds are trademarks of Apple Inc., registered in the U.S. and other countries.
-Smart Keyboard is a trademark of Apple Inc. Everyone Can Code and Everyone Can Create are service marks of Apple Inc., registered in the U.S. and other countries.
-Other product and company names mentioned herein may be trademarks of their respective companies.
+This document highlights the results or trends that institutions using Apple products have observed, along with anecdotal accounts that communicate the positive impact iPad and Mac are having on instruction in the classroom. © 2022 Apple Inc. All rights reserved.
+Apple, the Apple logo, AirDrop, AirPlay, Apple Pencil, Apple TV, GarageBand, iMac, iMovie, iPad, iPadOS, iPad Pro, Keynote, Mac, MacBook, MacBook Air, Pages and Swift Playgrounds are trademarks of Apple Inc., registered in the US and other countries.
+Smart Keyboard is a trademark of Apple Inc. Everyone Can Code and Everyone Can Create are service marks of Apple Inc., registered in the US and other countries.
+Smart Keyboard is a trademarks of their respective companies.
 June 2022